j-hannes/autotool-xmlrpc-client/README.md

 ---

-* Import Autotool.XmlRpc.Interface.Direct to use.
+* Import Autotool.XmlRpc to use.

 * Check out Autotool.XmlRpc.Interface.CommandLine for testing.